janepierresgithub/TKHPhaseTwoProject/README.md

 # Phase Two Project

-This repository contains the elements the Phase 2 project as a Cybersecurity & Networking Fellow in the Innovation Fellowship at The Knowledge House.
+This repository contains the elements the Phase Two project as a Cybersecurity & Networking Fellow in the Innovation Fellowship at The Knowledge House.
 This group project involved creating a functional Cybersecurity Lab within Amazon Web Services (AWS) installing and utilizing SIEM, VPC, VPC Peering, IPS, Offensive Security, IDS, an Exploitive Machine and a Static IP website.
 This lab also utilizes a topology and a cost analysis report.

 **Included in this repository are:**